CWU-Sponsored Bilateral Exchanges

 This program is presented in English and offers students a chance to experience the information technology industry, retail management industry, and administrative management areas of 4-5 Central European countries.
 Students will experience first-hand the languages, cultures, and business ideologies in post-Socialist Central Europe.
 For students majoring in the ITAM program, the 10 credits from this course can be used to fulfill the internship requirement.

 This program will introduce students to the challenges of teaching and providing program leadership opportunities for real school children in a real school setting.

 The Northern Vineyards: Champagne, Alsace, and Burgundy (Global Wine Studies) (GWS 492); France; March 19-27, 2015.
 Contact Dr. John Hudelson for more information.
-Apply now (registration closed).
+Apply now (enrollment closed).

 The Northern Vineyards: Champagne, Alsace, and Burgundy program will visit the renown great wine regions of Northern and Eastern France.
 Stopping in Champagne, Alsace (on the border of Germany), Burgundy, and Beaujolais.
 Students will experience the atmosphere, the great cuisine, and fine wines of these regions.
 The program will end with a short cooking class in Lyon, the city that is the culinary center of the world.
 The students will be guided by a locally-famous chef and be able to taste their own creations.